Galois descent for the gonality of curves: Introduction

 From now on we say that a curve of genus $g$ has low gonality if $(\ogamma-1)^2<g$.

-Note also that the class of \emph{goneric} curves introduced in \cite{SSW} have unique gonal maps, and there exist efficient algorithms to decide whether a given curve is goneric.
+Note also that the class of \emph{goneric} curves introduced in \cite{SSW}, have unique gonal maps over $\kbar$.
+Gonericity is a condition expressed in terms of the gonality and the Betti numbers of a minimal resolution of the ideal of the curve in its canonical embedding, and there exist efficient algorithms to decide whether a given curve is goneric.
+In fact, proposition 3 in \cite{SSW} shows that if $C$ is goneric, then $W_{\ggamma}^1$ is a single reduced point, which shows that in this case (since $\ksep$ is pseudo-algebraically closed) $\ogamma=\ggamma$ as well.

-We give two proofs for theorem \ref{mainthm3}.
-The first one, given in section \ref{sec:brauer-severi}, is based on the theory of Brauer-Severi varieties, and it naturally leads to analogous results for maps from $C$ to $\bP^n$, such as the following.
+We give two proofs for theorem \ref{mainthm}.
+The first one, given in section \ref{sec:brauer-severi}, is based on the theory of Brauer-Severi varieties, and it naturally leads to analogous results for maps from $C$ to $\bP^r$: in this general case, uniqueness over $\ksep$ implies descent to a map to a Brauer-Severi variety (see Theorem \ref{descunique} for a precise statement).

-\begin{thm} Given a curve $C$ be a curve defined over $k$, denote $\gamma_2$ (resp. $\ogamma_2$) the smallest degree of a plane model of $C$ (resp. of $C_{\bar k}$). \begin{enumerate} \item Suppose that the corresponding $g^2_{\ogamma_2}$ on $C_{\bar k}$ is unique.
-If $\ogamma_2\not\equiv 0\pmod 3$, then $\gamma_2=\ogamma_2$. \item If the plane model of $C_{\bar k}$ is reflexive (for instance, if $\cha k=0$) and $g> \left\lfloor \frac{\ogamma_2^2-3\ogamma_2+3}3 \right\rfloor$ then the corresponding $g^2_{\ogamma_2}$ is unique. \end{enumerate} \end{thm}
+A curve in projective space over an algebraically closed field is called reflexive if the composition of its Gauss map with that of its dual is an isomorphism, which is always the case in characteristic zero, and in characteristic $p>2$ is equivalent to the intersection multiplicity with its tangent line at a general point being 2 \cite[3.5]{HK85}; we say that $C$ is reflexive if $C_{\kbar}$ is reflexive.
+Then, we can give a generalized version of Theorem \ref{mainthm} (\ref{mainthm3}) to maps to $\bP^r$ for $r>1$; in the case $r=2$ we obtain the following result.

-Recall that a curve is reflexive if the composition of its Gauss map with that of its dual is an isomorphism, which is always the case in characteristic zero, and in characteristic $p>2$ is equivalent to the intersection multiplicity with its tangent line at a general point being 2 \cite[3.5]{HK85}.
+\begin{thm} Given a curve $C$ be a curve defined over $k$, denote $\gamma_2$ (resp. $\ogamma_2$) the smallest degree of a plane model of $C$ (resp. of $C_{\ksep}$). \begin{enumerate} \item Suppose that the corresponding $g^2_{\ogamma_2}$ on $C_{\ksep}$ is unique.
+If $\ogamma_2\not\equiv 0\pmod 3$, then $\gamma_2=\ogamma_2$. \item If the plane model of $C_{\ksep}$ is reflexive (for instance, if $\cha k=0$) and $g> \left\lfloor \frac{(\ogamma_2)^2-3\ogamma_2+3}3 \right\rfloor$ then the corresponding $g^2_{\ogamma_2}$ is unique. \end{enumerate} \end{thm}

-In section \ref{sec:rns} a second proof of theorem \ref{mainthm3} is obtained, which gives additional information at least for geometrically trigonal curves (see theorem \ref{theoremtrig}).
+In section \ref{sec:rns} a second proof of Theorem \ref{mainthm} (\ref{mainthm3}) is obtained, which gives additional information, at least for geometrically trigonal curves (see theorem \ref{theoremtrig}).
 This proof is based on the study of Galois descent for rational normal scrolls, which may be of independent interest.